 We’re all used to an occasional itch, whether it’s a mild tingle or an intense discomfort.
 But if you notice that an itch isn’t going away or appears alongside other symptoms, it’s important to talk with a doctor.
 A proper diagnosis can tell you if it’s an allergic reaction or if you’re dealing with a contagious condition that requires treatment to heal.

 In the case of scabies, which affects hundreds of millions of people each year, it’s technically both.
-Keep reading to learn what scabies and its key symptoms are, how they compare to similar conditions and what you can expect from treatment.
+Keep reading to learn what scabies and its key symptoms are, how to identify it from similar conditions and what you can expect from treatment.

 What is scabies?